 FACTS & FIGURES ON MIGRATION IN SLOVAKIA

-- If all the foreigners in SR concentrated in one place, they would create a town with population like Prešov and Bardejov together.
+- If all the foreigners in SR concentrated in one place, they would create a town with population like Prešov and Trenčín together.

-6.: Out of all the EU countries, Slovakia has the sixth lowest proportion of foreigners4
+4.: Out of all the EU countries, Slovakia has the fourth lowest proportion of foreigners4

 - Traditionally, the most numerous category of foreigners in Slovakia is formed by the citizens of neighbouring countries, who are mostly linked to Slovakia by work, family and social relations.